 1. Shawnee Mission Park

-As featured in the 2021 edition of our Ruff Guide to the United States, Shawnee Mission Park is home to one of the largest off-leash areas in the country.
+As featured in the latest edition of our book, Ruff Guide to the United States, Shawnee Mission Park is home to one of the largest off-leash areas in the country.
 This canine wonderland stretches across 44 acres of grasslands, wooded areas, and open fields that provide the perfect backdrop for a game of fetch.
 The highlight is the 120-acre lake, which features a dog beach and swimming hole.
 After a doggy paddle, explore miles of paved and unpaved trails that wind around the lake and through the woods.
 Dog park maps and trail guides are available at the Visitor Center.

 When your pooch is dog-tired after a day of off-leash fun, he’ll find a comfy place to sleep at the Hyatt Place Kansas City Lenexa City Center.
 Canine guests are welcome for an additional fee of $75 per stay.